sandiph1245/photography-demo/README.md

 # photography-demo
-this is my first photography demo
+this is my first photography demo.
+Author -sk